AmonApolonio/ai-chat-app/README.md

 |----------|-------------|---------|
 | LLM_API_KEY | OpenAI API Key | (required) |
 | LLM_MODEL | OpenAI Model to use | gpt-4o-mini |

+## A Note About This Project

+This project was built as part of the Interview "48-hour challenge."
+I decided to go beyond the basic requirements and add several extra features:

+- Web search capabilities
+- PDF document processing
+- Streaming responses for a typing effect
+- AI agents orchestration
+- Rate limiting to protect the API

+Check out the [Architecture Overview](architecture-overview.md) to see all the improvements I made to the basic assignment!